Sam Smith (artist)

-Education
+Early life and education

+Sam Smith was born in Christchurch, New Zealand.

-Smith graduated from the MFA in Fine Art course at Goldsmiths, University of London in 2015.
-He completed a BFA with Honours at the College of Fine Arts, Sydney in 2003.
+He completed a BFA with Honours at the College of Fine Arts, Sydney, in 2003, and an MFA in Fine Art at Goldsmiths, University of London in 2015.

 Career

-Smith's films, video installations and live desktop performances have been presented at many international art institutions and film festivals, including International Film Festival Rotterdam, Whitechapel Gallery and Institute of Contemporary Arts, Les Rencontres Internationales (Paris and Berlin), Australian Centre for the Moving Image (Melbourne), KW Institute for Contemporary Art (Berlin), the Art Gallery of NSW in Sydney, and many others.
+Smith's work has been exhibited at film festivals and galleries, including International Film Festival Rotterdam, Whitechapel Gallery and Institute of Contemporary Arts, Les Rencontres Internationales (Paris and Berlin), Australian Centre for the Moving Image (Melbourne), KW Institute for Contemporary Art (Berlin) and the Art Gallery of NSW in Sydney.

-Smith is the co-director of Obsidian Coast, with Nella Aarne.
-Obsidian Coast is a contemporary art gallery that hosts exhibitions, residencies, events and a library project.
+Smith is one of the directors of Obsidian Coast, a gallery in Bradford-on-Avon, with Nella Aarne.

-He lives and works in Bradford-on-Avon, England.

-Recognition and awards

 Smith has undertaken a number of residencies.
 He was part of the International Studio Programme for one year at Künstlerhaus Bethanien in Berlin.
 Previous residencies include Helsinki International Artist Programme; Artspace, Sydney; and Youkobo Art Space in Tokyo, Japan.
-He was awarded New Work grants in 2007 and 2010 from the Australia Council for the Arts.
-Other grants and awards include: